Sydney-Informatics-Hub/Fastq-to-VCF/README.md

 # Input files

 1. Copy or symlink your paired gzipped fastq files to `./Fastq`
+	- If you have fastq with '1' and '2' pair designation instead of 'R1' and 'R2', please rename/symlink to 'R1' and 'R2'
 2. Copy or symlink your reference fasta to `./Reference`
 3. Create your sample configuration file, which has one row per sample